 When we started this trip in September, Greta had three main goals: Yellowstone, barbecue, and the Smithsonian.
 So our five days around DC were overwhelmingly biased towards museums.
-I spent a reasonable amount of time in DC in the 80s and 90s, and I knew that with winter closing I couldn’t do a comprehensive survey of what was now going on in this big city, so I just went with the flow.
+I spent a reasonable amount of time in DC in the 80s and 90s, and I knew that with winter closing in I couldn’t do a comprehensive survey of what was now going on in this big city, so I just went with the flow.
 However, I did manage to trick Greta into walking around Georgetown and Northwest on our way to and from museums.

 I probably hadn’t been in Georgetown in 30 years, and staying there with our friends Bob and Susan provided a good excuse for wandering the neighborhood, and back and forth to the Dupont Circle Metro stop.

 As has become the norm in older cities on this trip, the experience of architectural quality, neighborhood walkability and overall urbanity was remarkable.
 It was also strange realizing that this is a neighborhood of the rich and powerful, and probably many of the houses we passed were occupied by people of whom we had heard.
 (Bob did point out the black SUV in front of John Kerry’s house, which meant that he was home.)
 I was totally enamored of the area, until one evening I decided to run out to pick up a couple of beers before dinner.
 Two miles later, nothing.
 Georgetown is a place where real estate values and rents are so high that normal businesses have been squeezed out by high-end clothing retailers and home design stores.
 You can’t run down to the corner to meet any need of day-to-day life, so you probably just send your staffers out to run errands in the black SUV.

 Downtown DC has never been known for its quality of modern buildings – too much respectful timelessness, height limits, classical obsessions, conservative tendencies, etc. But even with that low a bar, this building is a standout.